bosun-ai/swiftide/README.md

 A stream starts with a Loader that emits IngestionNodes.
 For instance, with the Fileloader each file is a Node.

-You can then slice and dice, augment and filter nodes.
+You can then slice and dice, augment, and filter nodes.
 Each different kind of step in the pipeline requires different traits.
 This enables extension.

 IngestionNodes have a path, chunk and metadata.
 Currently metadata is copied over when chunking and _always_ embedded when using the OpenAIEmbed transformer.